Stop a Failed Quarter From Becoming a Failed Year: Reset Protocol for $60K–$100K Operators

 The three phases of reset:

-Prioritize (Hour 8-24): Sequence fixes by impact (highest ROI first)
+Prioritize (Hour 8–24): Sequence fixes by impact, putting the highest ROI first.

-Same result: quarters that start the reset protocol within 7 days of quarter-end recover 60-85% of the gap in the next quarter.
+When founders start the reset protocol within 7 days of quarter-end, they typically recover 60–85% of the gap in the next quarter.

-Quarters that delay reset by more than 14 days recover only 20-40% of the gap.
+When founders delay the reset by more than 14 days, they recover only 20–40% of the gap.

 Q2 target: $285K.